 ADVANCED PHOTOGRAPHY (Elective Half-Year Course - .50 credit) This class is an advanced study of photography that focuses on the building and creation of a photo portfolio.
 SERIOUS PHOTOGRAPHERS ONLY!
 This class provides a more intense study of photography that is designed for students who want to concentrate their artistic and photographic efforts at a more advanced level.
 Much of this class will be seminar based, with a focus on constructive feedback and implementing personal and visual communication.
 Students will create an artist statement and execute that idea through their personal portfolio of photographs.
-Students are required to complete all assignments to the best of their abilities and abide by the school handbook, especially with the cell phone policy.
-This class has a prerequisite of Intro.
-To Photography and is at the discretion of the teacher DIGITAL ART (Elective Half-Year Course - .50 credit) This course will allow students to learn the fundamentals of digital editing software.
+This class has a prerequisite of Intro. to Photography and is at the discretion of the teacher DIGITAL ART (Elective Half-Year Course - .50 credit) This course will allow students to learn the fundamentals of digital editing software.
 Students will discover the background to Digital Art while also experimenting with digital software for editing photographs as well as creating original artwork.
 Students will explore and evaluate their work by several critique methods, completing assessments, and selecting several completed works of art to put on display for the spring art show.
 Throughout the duration of this course, students will: